TimTech-dev/telegram-fsm-bot/README.md

 ADMIN_ID=your_id_here
 CHANNEL_ID=@your_channel_here
 ```

-3. Launch the Bot
+3. Launch the Bot:
 ```Bash
 python bot.py
 ```

-Developed by [TimTech-dev]
+Developed by TimTech-dev